nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### Adding a new task : `add`, `do`

-Use the `add` command to add tasks.
+You can use the `add` command to add tasks.
 Tracking your tasks is what Doist does best! <br>
 `do` is an alternative command word.

 Add a new task with a description using just the `add` command word. <br>